gamedevcincy/constitution/Constitution.md

 2. All officers shall be elected by a plurality vote of those persons casting ballots.

 3. Officers will take office two weeks after election.
-In the two weeks following elections, the outgoing executive board shall transfer all chapter accounts, keys, and money to the incoming executive board, and help the incoming board transition into the leadership of the chapter.
+In the two weeks following elections, the outgoing executive board shall transfer all GameDev Group accounts, keys, and money to the incoming executive board, and help the incoming board transition into the leadership of the GameDev Group.

 ### Section III: Executive Board